tviitanen/introduction-to-web-development/README.md

 - Game has clear plot and function (collect stars/points).
 Game gets harder further you keep playing since the amount of bomb increases in each round.
 4p
 - Application works on most used browsers (Chrome, Firefox, Edge).
 2p
 - Application is responsible and all the files are not in the same folder (no minus points).
 - Application has a logical filestucture good for further development.
-- Also code is well commented making it more readable and understandable.
+Also code is well commented and uses describing methods and variables making it more readable and more maintainable (and understandable).
 2p.
 - There are different kind of enemies/objects which can hurt the player.
 3p
 - There are sound effects on the game.
-(Annoying) backgound music, sound when jumping, collecting stars and hitting to enemy/bomb 3p
+(Annoying) backgound music, sound when jumping, collecting stars, moving to next map, eating mushroom and hitting to enemy/bomb 3p
 - There are more than one map.
 Second map has the same basic idea but is harder to play.
 3p
-- There are moving platforms on the game (Second map).
+- There are moving platforms on the game (Second map) and in the main menu.
 3p
-- Start screen, bootloader and pause functionality.
+- Boot screen, mainmenu and pause functionality.
 2p
 - There are different kind of objects to collect with different kind of functionalities.
 2p

 = TOTAL: 24p